Hellmann's and Best Foods: History

 In 1955, Best Foods acquired Rosefield Packing Co., makers of Skippy peanut butter.
-In 1958 Best Foods was bought by Corn Products Refining Company to form Corn Products Company, which in 1969 became CPC International Inc. Hellmann's mayonnaise arrived in the United Kingdom in 1961 and by the late 1980s had over 50% market share.
+In 1958, Best Foods was acquired by Corn Products Refining Company to form Corn Products Company, which in 1969 became CPC International Inc. Hellmann's mayonnaise arrived in the United Kingdom in 1961 and, by the late 1980s, had over 50% market share.

-Since 1960, Hellmann's and Best Foods have been advertised together, with its copy originally read out or displayed as Hellmann's in the East, Best Foods in the West.
-Around 1968 the Best Foods brand added the Blue Ribbon from the Hellmann's brand, making them more like sister products.
-Since 2007, both brands have exactly the same design.
+Since 1960, Hellmann's and Best Foods have been advertised together, with their copy originally read out or displayed as Hellmann's in the East, Best Foods in the West.
+Around 1968, the Best Foods brand added the Blue Ribbon from the Hellmann's brand.
+Since 2007, both brands have had the same design.